PowerShell/PowerShell/docs/maintainers/issue-management.md

 When an issue is resolved, the following labels are used to describe the resolution:

 * `Resolution-Answered`: the issue was a `Issue-Question` and was answered.
-* `Resolution-By Design`: the issue is not considered a bug, the behavior is working as designed
+* `Resolution-By Design`: the issue is not considered a bug, the behavior is working as designed.
-* `Resolution-Duplicate`: the issue is a duplicate - there must be a comment linking to another issue
+* `Resolution-Duplicate`: the issue is a duplicate - there must be a comment linking to another issue.
 * `Resolution-External`: the issue cannot be address by this repo.
 Should be addressed externally.
-* `Resolution-Fixed`: the issue is has been fixed and should be referenced from a PR
+* `Resolution-Fixed`: the issue is has been fixed and should be referenced from a PR.
 * `Resolution-Won't Fix`: the issue may be considered a bug or enhancement but won't be fixed.
   If there is an inadequate explanation as to why the issue was closed, anyone should feel free to reopen the issue.

 ### Feature areas

-These labels describe what feature area of PowerShell that an issue affects.
+These labels describe what feature area of PowerShell that an issue affects:

 * `Area-Build`: build issues
 * `Area-Cmdlets`: cmdlets in any module